Aversa

 Aversa (/it/) is a city and comune in the Province of Caserta in Campania, southern Italy, about 24 km north of Naples.
 It is the centre of an agricultural district, the Agro Aversano, producing wine and cheese (famous for the typical buffalo mozzarella).
 Aversa is also the main seat of the faculties of Architecture and Engineering of the Università degli studi della Campania "L. Vanvitelli" (Campania University "L. Vanvitelli").
-With a population of 52,974 (2017), it is the second city of the province after Caserta.
+With a population of 52,974 (2017), it is the second-most populous city of the province after Caserta.

 Geography

 Aversa is located near the city of Naples; it is separated by only 24 kilometres from Naples and by 26 kilometres from Caserta, the administrative centre of the province of the same name.
 The municipality borders Carinaro, Casaluce, Cesa, Frignano, Giugliano in Campania, Gricignano di Aversa, Lusciano, San Marcellino, Sant'Antimo, Teverola and Trentola Ducenta.

 It is located in a fertile coastal plain north of Naples, thus serving as a market for agricultural products to the city.
 The plain on which it sits was known in ancient Roman times as the Campania Felix.